 Vegetarian diet = nutrient deficiency?
 What you often hear is not necessarily true.
-A vegetarian diet does not automatically mean poor nutrient intake.
-Instead, you simply need to pay a bit more attention to getting enough of certain vitamins and minerals.
+A vegetarian diet does not automatically lead to poor nutrient supply.
+Instead, you just need to pay a little more attention to the intake of certain vitamins and minerals.

-That’s why in a vegetarian diet, supplements can help provide your body with the nutrients it needs.
-Which supplements you really need and how to find the perfect products for you will be explained in the next few minutes.
+Therefore, in a vegetarian diet, supplements can be an additional source of certain nutrients if the intake from food alone is insufficient.
+Which supplements you really need and how to find the perfect products for you – you’ll learn in the next few minutes.

 Your knowledge to go: Vegetarian diet supplements

-In a vegetarian diet, supplements can help supply your body with nutrients.
+In a vegetarian diet, supplements can complement your nutrient intake.

-Often no supplements are necessary, as a lot can be achieved with a balanced diet.
+Often, supplements are not necessary – much can be achieved with a balanced diet.

-Critical nutrients in a vegetarian diet include vitamin B12, vitamin D, iron, omega-3 fatty acids, iodine, and zinc.
+Critical nutrients in a vegetarian diet are vitamin B12, vitamin D, iron, omega-3 fatty acids, iodine, and zinc.

-Supplementing vitamin D and omega-3 fatty acids is beneficial for many.
+Supplementation of vitamin D and omega-3 fatty acids is interesting for many.

 What is a vegetarian diet?

-To make sure we’re all on the same page: the typical vegetarian diet is actually called the ovo-lacto-vegetarian diet and means that you eat neither meat nor fish.
-Eggs and dairy (products) are still consumed – so you don’t have to give up your soft-boiled egg in the morning.
+Just so we’re on the same page: the typical vegetarian diet is actually called ovo-lacto-vegetarian diet and means that you don’t eat meat or fish.
+Eggs and dairy products are still eaten – so you don’t have to give up your soft-boiled egg in the morning.

-In this article, however, we will focus only on the most well-known form: the ovo-lacto-vegetarian diet.
+In this article, however, we’ll only focus on the most common form: the ovo-lacto-vegetarian diet.

-Enough of ovo and lacto – back to the topic of vegetarian diet and supplements.
+Enough about ovo and lacto – back to the topic of vegetarian diet and supplements.

 Critical nutrients

-When you give up meat and fish, you may end up consuming less of certain nutrients.
+If you cut out meat and fish, it can happen that you consume less of certain nutrients.

 Which nutrients are critical in a vegetarian diet?